rishabh246/rishabh246.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Assistant Professor in the [Electrical Engineering and Computer Sciences](https://eecs.berkeley.edu/) department at [UC Berkeley](https://berkeley.edu/), starting in July 2025.
+I am an Assistant Professor in the [Electrical Engineering and Computer Sciences](https://eecs.berkeley.edu/) department at [UC Berkeley](https://berkeley.edu/).
 Prior to joining Berkeley, I completed my PhD at EPFL in Switzerland and my bachelor's degree at IIT Bombay.

 I am a **computer systems** researcher, and my work focuses on developing techniques that